 Symptoms of endometriosis can vary.
-Some women are badly affected, while others might not have any noticeable symptoms.
-Some women call the pain of endometriosis "killer cramps" because it can be severe enough to stop you in your tracks.
+Some people are badly affected, while others might not have any noticeable symptoms.
+Some people call the pain of endometriosis "killer cramps" because it can be severe enough to stop you in your tracks.
 For many, it gets worse as they get older.

 - Pain in your lower tummy or back (pelvic pain) usually worse during your period.